 Because patients with neurologic disorders have special needs, they require a carefully coordinated multi-system approach to care.
 Examples of conditions that are commonly treated in the NeuroICU include severe traumatic brain injury, stroke, seizure disorders, neuromuscular disease, and multi-system organ dysfunction.
-UT Medicine neurosurgeons operate on South Texas’ most critically injured patients at University Health System’s Level I Trauma Center.
+UT Health San Antonio neurosurgeons operate on South Texas’ most critically injured patients at University Health System’s Level I Trauma Center.

 The Neurocritical Care Team is composed of different providers with specialized training all working together to provide comprehensive patient care.
 The Neurocritical Care Team includes: